 HIGHLIGHTS-Protesters in a Hong Kong university search for escape route

-- 6:14 a.m.
-(2230 GMT): The Transport Department says Cross-Harbour Tunnel cannot be reopened quickly while the East Rail Line will be in service between Mong Kok East and Lo Wu/Lok Ma Chau stations at the border. - 7:01 a.m. on Wednesday (2301 GMT): The U.S. Senate, in a unanimous vote, passes legislation aimed at protecting human rights in Hong Kong.
+- 6.14 a.m.
+(2230 GMT): The Transport Department says Cross-Harbour Tunnel cannot be reopened quickly while the East Rail Line will be in service between Mong Kok East and Lo Wu/Lok Ma Chau stations at the border. - 7.01 a.m.
+(2301 GMT): The U.S. Senate, in a unanimous vote, passes legislation aimed at protecting human rights in Hong Kong.

-- 10:36 a.m.
-(0236 GMT): Hong Kong's Secretary for Security John Lee says a total of 730 people were arrested on Tuesday, and nearly 900 people surrendered to the police, including 300 who are under 18.
-Lee says the government aims to resolve the situation in a peaceful and orderly manner.
+- 10.36 a.m.
+(0236 GMT): Hong Kong's Secretary for Security John Lee says 730 people were arrested on Tuesday, and nearly 900 people surrendered to the police, including 300 who are under 18.
+Lee says the government aims to resolve the situation in a peaceful and orderly manner. -- 11.00 a.m.
+(0300 GMT) Primary and secondary schools opened after a week of class suspensions.
+Public Broadcaster RTHK said there was an armed police presence in some key areas due to reports of minor protests.

+-- 01.00 p.m.
+(0500 GMT) Hundreds of office workers rallied in the Central business district during their lunch break, the latest in more than a week of demonstrations in the heart of the city, home to some of the world's most expensive real estate.
+The protests were largely peaceful with riot police containing the crowds which have thinned over the past 8 days. --03.54 p.m.
+(0754 GMT) Some anti-government protesters trapped inside a Hong Kong university tried to flee through the sewers, where one student said she saw snakes, an escape route firemen ruled out on Wednesday by blocking the main campus trapdoor into the system.

+-- 04.00 p.m.
+(0800 GMT) British Foreign Secretary Dominic Raab on Wednesday condemned China's treatment of a former employee of Britain's Hong Kong consulate who told a newspaper Chinese secret police beat him as they sought information about pro-democracy protests in the former British colony.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)